26.5.17

 East Vancouver Cherry Blossoms in full bloom!

-On another day our bike trip would go past the B.C.
-Sugar Refining in East Vancouver to go through Gastown and onto Stanley Park to relax on a beach for a chill moment.
-Coming home we would take to the David Lam Park and ride along the new Yaletown waterfront then cut through China Town and home ...either route is an amazing adventure.
+On another day, our bike trip would go past the B.C.
+Sugar Refining in East Vancouver leads to Gastown, and then onto Stanley Park, where you can relax on the beach for a moment of calm.
+Coming home, we would take the David Lam Park route and ride along the new Yaletown waterfront, then cut through Chinatown and home.
+Either route is a fantastic adventure.

-I got out my various nibs and thinned out ink with water to get 4 different values in India Ink.
-I found it an interesting feature that the watery ink changed color when touched with the brass part of the pen nib when I moved in circular motions around the Bristol paper, as it left a blue-tinted color with a golden hue.
-I rather liked that surprise so used it in the sky and other areas when I wanted a lighter change in values with subtle hints of color and texture.
+As I got out my various nibs and thinned out ink with water to get 4 different values in India Ink, I stumbled upon an interesting feature.
+The watery ink changed color when touched with the brass part of the pen nib as I moved in circular motions around the Bristol paper, leaving a blue-tinted color with a golden hue.
+This delightful surprise found its way into the sky and other areas, adding a touch of unexpected beauty to the artwork.

 Enjoy the Ride!